DuffsDevice/tiny-utf8/README.md

 ### DESCRIPTION
 **Tiny-utf8** is a library for extremely easy integration of Unicode into an arbitrary C++11 project.
 The library consists solely of the class `utf8_string`, which acts as a drop-in replacement for `std::string`.
 Its implementation is successfully in the middle between small memory footprint and fast access.
+All functionality of `std::string` is therefore replaced by the corresponding codepoint-based UTF-32 version - translating every access to UTF-8 under the hood.

 #### FEATURES
 - **Drop-in replacement for std::string**